-Magnesium phosphide Fumi-Cel plates and Fumi-Strip will release hydrogen phosphide gas if exposed to moisture from the air or if it comes into contact with water, acids and many other liquids.
-Since hydrogen phosphide may ignite spontaneously at levels above its lower flammable limit of 1.8% v/v, it is important not to exceed this concentration.
+Aluminum phosphide in Phostoxin® products and partially spent dust will release hydrogen phosphide gas if exposed to moisture from the air or if it comes into contact with water, acids and many other liquids.
+Since hydrogen phosphide gas may ignite spontaneously at levels above its lower flammable limit of 1.8% v/v, it is important not to exceed this concentration.
 Ignition of high concentrations of hydrogen phosphide can produce a very energetic reaction.
 Explosions can occur under these conditions and may cause severe personal injury.
-Never allow the build-up of hydrogen phosphide to exceed explosive concentrations.
+Never allow the build-up of hydrogen phosphide gas to exceed explosive concentrations.
 Do not confine spent or partially spent metal phosphide fumigants as the slow release of hydrogen phosphide from these materials may result in formation of an explosive atmosphere.
-Piling of Fumi-Cel® Plates or Fumi-Strip® or the addition of liquid to the product is prohibited.
+Piling of tablets, pellets or ropes or the addition of liquid to the product is prohibited.
 This may cause a temperature increase, increase the rate of gas production and confine the gas so that ignition could occur.

-It is preferable to open containers of magnesium phosphide products in open air, as under certain conditions, they may flash upon opening.
+Always open containers of aluminum phosphide products in open air, as under certain conditions, they may flash upon opening.
 Containers may also be opened near a fan or other appropriate ventilation which will rapidly exhaust contaminated air.
-When opening, point the container away from the face and body and slowly loosen the cap.
+When opening, point the container away from the face and body and slowly open.
 Although the chances for a flash are very remote, never open these containers in a flammable atmosphere.
-These precautions will also reduce the fumigator's exposure to hydrogen phosphide.
+These precautions will also reduce the fumigator's exposure to hydrogen phosphide gas.

 Pure hydrogen phosphide (phosphine) gas is practically insoluble in water, fats and oils, and is stable at normal fumigation temperatures.
-However, hydrogen phosphide will corrode copper and precious metals at high concentrations or humidity levels.
+However, hydrogen phosphide gas will corrode copper and precious metals at high concentrations or humidity levels.
 Protection or removal of wiring, sensitive equipment or precious metals is recommended under these conditions.
 Thus, small electric motors, smoke detectors, brass sprinkler heads, batteries and battery chargers, fork lifts, temperature monitoring systems, switching gears, communication devices, computers, calculators and other electrical equipment should be protected or removed before fumigation.
-Hydrogen phosphide will also react with certain metallic salts and, therefore, sensitive items such as photographic film, some inorganic pigments, etc., should not be exposed.
+Hydrogen phosphide gas will also react with certain metallic salts and, therefore, sensitive items such as photographic film, some inorganic pigments, etc., should not be exposed.

-4.3 Environmental Hazards
+4.3 Environmental Precautions